mlxndr/p/oup25/content.md

 * BUT: Real implementation reveals complexity
   * Actually ended up in *structure of earth > constituent materials*
   * Shows tension between principle and practical organization
-* Modern challenge: How to handle compounds?
+* How to handle compounds?
   * *Sea salt* under SALT or SEA?
   * *Church bell* under BELL or CHURCH EQUIPMENT?